prashantbaher/tcc-blog/_drafts/Solidworks Macro/create-centerpoint-straight-slot.md

 ---
 categories: Solidworks-macros
-title:  Solidworks Macros - Create Polygon From VBA Macro
+title:  Solidworks Macros - Create a Centerpoint Straight Slot From VBA Macro
 ---

-In this post, I tell you about *how to create a Polygon through Solidworks VBA Macros* in a sketch.
+In this post, I tell you about *how to create a Centerpoint Straight Slot through Solidworks VBA Macros* in a sketch.

-The process is almost identical with previous [Sketch - Create Tangent Arc](/solidworks-macros/create-tangent-arc) post.
+The process is almost identical with previous [Sketch - Create Straight Slot](/solidworks-macros/create-straight-slot) post.

-In this post, I tell you about `CreatePolygon` method from **Solidworks** `SketchManager` object.
+In this post, I tell you about `CreateSketchSlot` method from **Solidworks** `SketchManager` object.

 This method is ***most updated*** method, I found in *Solidworks API Help*.

-So ***use this method*** if you want to create a new **Polygon**.
+So ***use this method*** if you want to create a new **Centerpoint Straight Slot**.

-Below is the `code` sample for creating *a Polygon*.
+Below is the `code` sample for creating *a Centerpoint Straight Slot*.

 ```vb
 Option Explicit